2023 Most Popular Electromechanical Engineering Bachelor's Degree Trade Schools in the Great Lakes Region

 Of the 9 students majoring in electromechanical engineering tech at Kent State, 89% are male and 11% are female.

 The in-demand bachelor’s degree programs at DeVry University - Illinois helped the school earn the #4 place on this year’s ranking of the most popular electromechanical engineering technology schools in the Great Lakes Region .
-DeVry University - Illinois is a fairly large private for-profit school located in the medium-sized city of Naperville.
+DeVry University - Illinois is a very large private for-profit school located in the city of Naperville.

 On average, electromechanical engineering tech graduates from DeVry University - Illinois take out $45,731 in student loans while working on their Bachelor's Degree.